 Having a formalized procedure for product failures can go a long way in helping the team embrace the idea that the fault is an opportunity to learn and act, which will create positive results in the future.
 Having a formalized product failure procedure normalizes the inevitable failure and provides an effective mechanism for change.

 What should this process be?
 Of course, each company is different, but keep in mind the following four key areas:

 What went wrong:

-It’s important to understand all the circumstances of the failure.
+It’s essential to understand all the circumstances of the failure.
 Collect as much information as is practical.
-Details are important to be able to reproduce the failure in the lab.
+Details are crucial to be able to reproduce the crash in the lab.
 Avoid jumping to early conclusions before all the data has been collected.

 Why did it go wrong:

 In engineering speak, this is called “Root Cause Analysis.”
 It is essential to understand that you need to discover the most fundamental issue—the first mover as it is often called.
 For example, saying that Q1 failed is not enough—we must know why Q1 failed.
 A better answer would be Q1 failed due to overcurrent because of tolerance stack up issues that resulted from an inadequate design checklist.